 Have you ever tried to stay up for 24 hours straight?
 For some, it is easier than others.
 If you are dealing with a high paced job like retail or a bartender, you may be used to staying up for hours.
 But have you ever tried to stay up that long driving?
 Driving is an interesting way to pass the time.
 Some people love driving long hours on the road because it relaxes them.
 They enjoy seeing the countryside or they just hate flying that much.
 Truck drivers are a special kind of driver.
 They are required to take certain tests before driving their trucks.
 They are required to meet certain standards of the road, but sometimes those standards are broken for the sake of money.

-Our Torrance Truck Accident Attorneys at Compass Law Group, PC have seen our fair share of tragedy when representing clients in truck accidents.
+Our Torrance Truck Accident Attorneys at Compass Law Group, LLP have seen our fair share of tragedy when representing clients in truck accidents.
 We have seen our clients and their families suffer major consequences because a truck driver was negligent when driving.
-When you are driving a 70-ton Semi truck a simple mistake like crossing over the line or swerving can cause a drastic accident.
+When you are driving a 70-ton Semi-truck a simple mistake like crossing over the line or swerving can cause a drastic accident.
 Cars and SUVs don’t stand a chance.
 All you can really think is was it really worth it?
 Was it worth getting those extra hours in for extra pay after a fatal accident?
 Abe Attallah says no, but companies don’t care.

 The Truth About Drowsy Driving